-- For the Baird and DeLong Mountain sheep hunts-A Federally qualified subsistence user (recipient) may designate another Federally qualified subsistence user (designated hunter) to take sheep on their behalf, unless the recipient is a member of a community operating under a community harvest system.
+- For the Baird and DeLong Mountain sheep hunts-A Federally qualified subsistence user (recipient) may designate another Federally qualified subsistence user (designated hunter) to take sheep on their behalf.
 The designated hunter must get a designated hunter permit and must return a completed harvest report.
-The designated hunter may hunt for only one recipient in the course of a season and may have no more than two harvest limits in their possession at any one time. - A Federally qualified subsistence user (recipient) may designate another Federally qualified subsistence user (designated hunter) to take muskoxen on their behalf, unless the recipient is a member of a community operating under a community harvest system.
+The designated hunter may hunt for only one recipient in the course of a season and may have no more than two harvest limits in their possession at any one time. - A Federally qualified subsistence user (recipient) may designate another Federally qualified subsistence user (designated hunter) to take muskoxen on their behalf.
 The designated hunter must get a designated hunter permit, and must return a completed harvest report.
 The designated hunter may hunt for any number of recipients, but have no more than two harvest limits in their possession at any one time. - National Park Service (NPS) areas-For subsistence use, national parks and monuments are open only to NPS qualified subsistence users.
 Subsistence users must be local rural residents of NPS areas.
 For more information, contact the NPS office in Anchorage at (907) 764-5377. - A indicates that additional management actions may be taken by the Federal in-season manager.
 If you are planning to hunt on Federal land, consult the Delegation of Authority Table on page 146 for details.
 Calling the in-season manager is advisable as in-season closures can occur at any time and may not be reflected in this regulatory publication.

-CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS BLACK BEAR • Residents of Unit 23, Alatna, Allakaket, Bettles, Evansville, Galena, Hughes, Huslia, and Koyukuk 3 bear July 1 - June 30 BROWN BEAR • Residents of Units 21 and 23 Refer to State Hunting Regulations for State registration permit details.
-Unit 23-2 bears by State subsistence registration permit July 1 - June 30
+CUSTOMARY & TRADITIONAL USE DETERMINATION HARVEST LIMITS OPEN SEASONS BLACK BEAR Residents of Unit 23, Alatna, Allakaket, Bettles, Evansville, Galena, Hughes, Huslia, and Koyukuk 3 bear July 1 - June 30 BROWN BEAR • Residents of Units 21 and 23 Unit 23-2 bears by State subsistence registration July 1 - June 30 Refer to State Hunting Regulations for State registration permit details. permit